Speeding Up Medical Networks

 operations.

-network is becoming as important to medicine as the prescription
+The data network is becoming as important

-pad.
-Until recently, high technology scanners and low tech medical
+scanners and low tech medical record files peacefully coexisted.

-record files peacefully coexisted.
-Now they are being integrated
+Now they are being integrated into digital packages that can

-and collaborated on by doctors hundreds or thousands of miles
+hundreds or thousands of miles apart.

 A number of forces are working to integrate